coderefinery/cmake/_episodes/02-hello-world.md

 Makefile	hello.cpp
 ```

-The Makefile states that the targe "hello.x" depends on the file "hello.cpp".
-The statment 'g++ hello.cpp -o hello' is the (shell)-command that produce (we often say 'build') the target from the dependents(or prerequisites).
+The Makefile states that the target "hello.x" depends on the file "hello.cpp".
+The statement 'g++ hello.cpp -o hello' is the (shell)-command that produce (we often say 'build') the target from the dependents(or prerequisites).

 A Makefile contains a set of rules on the form: